melgu/TidalSwift/README.md

-## <span style="color:#B00000"> Warning </span>
+## <span style="color:#B00000"> Recent changes </span>

-Due to a recent change in the Tidal API, TidalSwift cannot connect to the Tidal servers at this time.
-I am working on a solution.
+Due to a very recent change in the Tidal API, the login mechanism has changed.
+Before, you were asked for your username and password.
+Now, you need to provide an authorization key, which you can get by logging in a desktop web browser and than looking at the XHR queries in the developer view.
+From there, note the `authorization` header.
+Also look for the `countryCode` parameter in the query itself.
+Now visit your favorite tracks and look for the related query in the delevoper view.
+It will look something like this: `/v1/users/12345678/favorites/tracks`.
+The number in there is your user id.
+Use those three values to log into TidalSwift.

+I am working on bringing back the easy login from before.

+Also note, that Offline storage doesn't work correctly at this point.
+Files are not getting deleted as they should.
+Downloads are not affected.